-All forms of sleep apnea are treatable, and with proper treatment lead to a better quality of life.
+All forms of sleep apnea are treatable, and proper treatment lead to a better quality of life.

 People that are obese have a much greater probability of developing sleep apnea.
 Although many people of normal body mass index have sleep apnea as well due to a narrow airway, large tonsils or adenoids, or formation of the jaw that compromises the airway.
-Non obese people, however, also may have sleep apnea because of a narrow airway, or a large tongue, or a retro positioned tongue, and children may have large tonsils or adenoids.
+Non-obese people, however, also may have sleep apnea because of a narrow airway, or a large tongue, or a retro positioned tongue, and children may have large tonsils or adenoids.

 Other risk factors include being male, family history, smoking, use of alcohol, sedatives or tranquilizers, and nasal congestion.

 Once tested and properly diagnosed with the correct type of sleep apnea, the disorder is very treatable.
 Proper treatment can virtually eliminate the problems associated with sleep apnea.